metaborg/devenv/README.md

     ./gradlew :sdf3.cli:run --args="-V"

 The working directory is the directory with the `gradle.build.kts` file of the CLI project.
 This cannot be changed.
 For example, `spoofax.pie/example/sdf3/sdf3.cli/` for the `:sdf3.cli` project.

+## Copyright and License

+Copyright © 2018-2022 Delft University of Technology

+The files in this repository are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+You may use the files in this repository in compliance with the license.